abdoElHodaky/Mevnmultivendorecomm/README.md

 # Multi Vendor Ecommerce
-The purpose of this project is to learn more about Nodejs and MongoDB, dive deeper into web technologies and hit the core.
+The purpose of this project is to learn more about Nodejs and MongoDB, dive deeper into web technologies and hit the core through **MEVN** stack web apps.

 Breaking the project into three major parts will make it easier to focus on each task individually: